Princess Margarita of Baden: Early life

 She came to live in London in 1948, and trained as a nurse at St Thomas' Hospital.
 During this time, she was often seen with her cousins Princess Christina of Hesse and Princess Beatrix of Hohenlohe-Langenburg.
 Princess Beatrix was briefly engaged to Princess Margarita's brother Prince Maximilian, and Princess Christina became Princess Margarita's future sister-in-law by marrying Prince Andrew of Yugoslavia.
-Also during this time, Princess Margarita attended the 1953 coronation of her aunt.
-While in London, she met Prince Tomislav, a member of the exiled Yugoslav royal family.
+Also during this time, Princess Margarita attended the 1953 coronation of her aunt, Queen Elizabeth II.
+While in London, she met Prince Tomislav, a member of the exiled Yugoslav royal family as a younger brother of the former King Peter II of Yugoslavia.
+Tomislav was a third cousin of Margarita's mother; both were great-great-grandchildren of Queen Victoria and Prince Albert.
+Margarita and Tomislav became engaged on 2 January 1956.
+She took part in the ship tour organized by King Paul of Greece and Queen Frederica in 1954, which became known as the "Cruise of the Kings" and was attended by over 100 royals from all over Europe.

 Marriage

-On 5 June 1957, Princess Margarita married Prince Tomislav of Yugoslavia, younger brother of the former King Peter II of Yugoslavia, in a civil ceremony in Salem followed by Lutheran and Serbian Orthodox church services on 6 June.
+On 5 June 1957 Princess Margarita married Prince Tomislav of Yugoslavia, younger brother of the former King Peter II of Yugoslavia, in a civil ceremony in Salem followed by Lutheran and Serbian Orthodox church services on 6 June.
 She wore a "plain white corded silk dress with a V-neckline, long sleeves, and a full skirt, and an old family train" with an orange blossom garland.
 Her train was carried by her first cousins Princes Welf and George of Hanover.
 Prince Philip, Duke of Edinburgh (her maternal uncle), and King Simeon of Bulgaria were among the guests.
 From this marriage were born: